8 January 2024

 • Other dependants must have been incapable of self-care and lived with you for more than half a year

-If you have any questions, want more information, or need our help with applying for an ITIN, then get in touch with us today.
+If you have any questions, want more information, or need our help with an ITIN application, then get in touch with us today to talk to one of our Certifying Acceptance Agents and discuss our ITIN packages.